mrcdb/mrcdb.github.io/index.md

 **PhD Candidate in Computer and Control Engineering** at [Politecnico di Torino](http://www.phd-dauin.polito.it/) [nov 2016 - ongoing]

-Working on a research topic on "Trusted and secure networks" within the [TORSEC](http://security.polito.it) Computer and Network Security Group of Politecnico di Torino..
+Working on a research topic on "Trusted and secure networks" within the [TORSEC](http://security.polito.it) Computer and Network Security Group of Politecnico di Torino.
 My main focus is on researching and prototyping architectures to enable security mechanisms on a softwarised network infrastructure, i.e. based on cloud and NFV principles.
 In this regard, my work focus on application of Trusted Computing mechanisms and technologies (e.g. the Trusted Platform Module) to this multi-domain environment.

 **M.Sc in Computer Engineering** *magna cum laude* at [Politecnico di Torino](https://didattica.polito.it/pls/portal30/sviluppo.offerta_formativa.corsi?p_sdu_cds=37:18&p_lang=EN) [oct 2013 - dec 2015]